-Partners in Environmental Education
+Partners in Energy & Environmental Education

 Essential to Eco-Cycle’s mission is teaching the next generation about recycling and the environment.
 In the Green Star Schools program, local schools focus on waste reduction projects and composting in addition to traditional recycling, putting the students, teachers and staff at these schools at the cutting edge of resource conservation as they work toward Zero Waste.